geeknik/my-awesome-stars/topics.md

 - [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
 Download link:  http://github.com/logseq/logseq/releases. roadmap: http://trello.com/b/8txSM12G/roadmap
 - [docling-project/docling](https://github.com/docling-project/docling) - Get your documents ready for gen AI
 - [neilotoole/sq](https://github.com/neilotoole/sq) - sq data wrangler
-- [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to presentations, articles and books.
+- [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to papers, presentations and books.
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [MacDownApp/macdown](https://github.com/MacDownApp/macdown) - Open source Markdown editor for macOS.